-- delays in discovery and reporting of thefts,
+- Delays in discovery and reporting of thefts,

-- non-existent or inaccurate records, and
+- Non-existent or inaccurate records, and

-- confusing equipment identification systems.
+- Confusing equipment identification systems.

 An asset tracking system provides you the ability to locate any valuable assets while they are out in the field, and obtain specific reports including hours of use.
-Asset tracking software, in conjunction with global positioning system (GPS) tracking devices that either are hardwired into the equipment’s power source or are solar- or battery-powered, serves as a powerful form of theft deterrent.
+Asset tracking software, in conjunction with global positioning system tracking devices that either are hardwired into the equipment’s power source or are solar- or battery-powered, serves as a powerful form of theft deterrent.
 It also provides a means through which to recover your equipment in the event it should become lost or stolen.

 Asset management software often is used in conjunction with GPS tracking devices that are installed on or inside the assets you wish to track.
 It allows you to monitor the last known locations of your assets, whether an asset is on or off, and if it is idling or actively moving.
 It may also provide documented data about many other metrics, including pressure, temperature, travel speed, acceleration, and deceleration.